 Mental Health Cafe, a monthly community conversation on mental health, mental illness, and madness over coffee and treats.
 Mental Health Cafe focuses on informal discussions and friendly mutual aid in a welcoming space for all.

 The Radical Mental Health Reading Group, a monthly informal discussion on different texts in radical mental health, for people of all educational and professional backgrounds (no experience in academia, professional mental health settings, or similar positions is required).

 Visions for The Future

-Inside Our Minds envisions Pittsburgh as a city on the forefront of discussions on mental illness.
-However, in order to help our community get to that point, we are planning a number of goals for 2017:
+We envision Pittsburgh as a city that understands the importance of radical mental health.
+In order to help our community get to that point, we have set a number of goals for our organization in 2020:

 Deliver Meaningful and Equitable Radical Mental Health Programming based on community survey responses and community member feedback.
 We are working to expand our Mutual Aid Support and Art + Social Justice offerings based on community need.

 Expand Community Outreach through new community partnerships and collaborations, increased neighborhood outreach, and online programming.

 Prioritize Collective Sustainability through grants and capacity building.
 (You can help us with this goal by donating.)